collardeau/react-with-state-props/README.md

 import React from "react";
 import { Store } from "react-with-state-props";

-// describe the state you want in a `withState` array, for example: const withState = [
+// describe the state you want in a `withState` array: const withState = [
   {
     name: "todos",